microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

   `HLSL semantic and Vulkan Location`_ for more details.
 - ``-fspv-reflect``: Emits additional SPIR-V instructions to aid reflection.
 - ``-fspv-extension=<extension>``: Only allows using ``<extension>`` in CodeGen.
   If you want to allow multiple extensions, provide more than one such option.
+If you want to allow *all* KHR extensions, use ``-fspv-extension=KHR``.
 - ``-fspv-target-env=<env>``: Specifies the target environment for this compilation.
   The current valid options are ``vulkan1.0`` and ``vulkan1.1``.
 If no target environment is provided, ``vulkan1.0`` is used as default.